n-edwards/QA/README.md

-Simple example of a basic continuous integration system.

 1. Download and install Mercurial TortoiseHG.    http://mercurial.selenic.com/ Open a command prompt, run command "hg config --edit" and enter your username.
 Save and close.